numbats/ida2024s2/README.md

 This might be because you set `message` and `warning` to false, which suppresses all messages, including warnings and errors.
 If an error occurs, the code cannot be executed.

-### 8. Can I use interactive plots, such as those created with Plotly, in `quarto-webr`?
+### 8. Can I use interactive plots, such as those created with `ggplotly`, in `quarto-webr`?

-No. As far as I know, it is quite complicated to implement so it isn't likely to be supported anytime soon.
+No, this feature is not currently supported, and implementing it is quite complex.
+It isn't likely to be supported anytime soon.

+### 9. Can I turn off the vertical line suggestion in `quarto-webr` code chunks?

+Yes, but you’ll need to modify the extension directly.
+In `_extensions/coatless/webr/qwebr-monaco-editor-element.js`, locate the `monaco.editor.create()` method and add `guides: { indentation: false }`.
+This will disable the indentation guides.
+For a full list of available options, refer to the [Monaco Editor documentation](https://microsoft.github.io/monaco-editor/typedoc/interfaces/editor.IStandaloneEditorConstructionOptions.html).